 This is why it’s so important to have a sturdy, spacious diaper bag—but the traditional one-size-fits-all baby bag isn’t for everyone.

 At BÉIS, we’ve created a lineup of baby bags that fit any mom’s style.
-From small totes to large bags, and even stylish backpacks, you have options when it comes to your diaper bag.
+From small totes to large bags, and even stylish backpacks like the diaper backpack, you have options when it comes to your diaper bag.

 The bottom line?
 You’re going to need something.
 Might as well make it fashionable too.